|

 aide-de-camp and Brigadier- General Abdy, and Brigade-Major Webb.

-were inspected as they went through their usual daily drill, and General MacKinnon expressed the
+they went through their usual daily drill, and General MacKinnon expressed the opinion that

-opinion that they were a splendid stamp of men.
-He was greatly interested in the ingenious
+they were a splendid stamp of men.
+He was greatly interested in the ingenious wooden model

-between teams representing the R.F.A. and St. Annes Liberal Club, was played on Tuesday evening,
+representing the R.F.A. and St. Annes Liberal Club, was played on Tuesday evening, on the

 St. Annes